Data Prevention Health Partners Local Public Health

 What is required?

 All cases and outbreaks are reportable to local public health authorities (LPHAs) by individuals, health care providers and clinical laboratories.
-An individual required to report reportable diseases who is unsure whether a case might really be measles should err on the side of immediate reporting by contacting their LPHA.
+Providers should err on the side of immediate reporting by contacting their

 Cases are subject to

-worksite, childcare and school restrictions while in the communicable stage of the disease.
+worksite, childcare and school restrictions while in the communicable stage of the disease (within 21 days of rash onset).
 When the disease is no longer communicable,

 restrictions will be removed by the local public health authority.